-Water-related risks are projected to increase with every degree of global warming (high confidence), and more vulnerable and exposed regions and peoples are projected to face greater risks (medium confidence). {Box 4.1, 4.4.1, 4.4.1, 4.4.1, 4.4.4, 4.5.4, 4.5.5, 4.5.6, Box 4.2}
+Water-related risks are projected to increase with every degree of global warming (high confidence), and more vulnerable and exposed regions and peoples are projected to face greater risks (medium confidence). {Box 4.1, 4.4.1, 4.4.1.1, 4.4.4, 4.5.4, 4.5.5, 4.5.6, Box 4.2}

 Climate change impacts via water availability changes are projected to increase with every degree of global warming (high confidence), but there are high regional uncertainties.
-Between 3 and 4 billion people are projected to be exposed to physical water scarcity at 2°C and 4°C global warming levels (GWL), respectively (low confidence). {Box.4.1; 4.4.1, 4.4.3, 4.4.5, 4.6.1}
+Between 3 to 4 billion people are projected to be exposed to physical water scarcity at 2°C and 4°C global warming levels (GWL), respectively (medium confidence). {Box.4.1; 4.4.1, 4.4.3, 4.4.5, 4.6.1}

-By 2100, one third of the 56 large-scale glacierised catchments are projected to experience a mean annual runoff decline by over 10%, with the most significant reductions in central Asia and the Andes (low confidence).
-Expected impacts may be felt by roughly 1.5 billion people who are projected to critically depend on runoff from the mountains by the mid-21st century (RCP6.0 scenario). {4.4.2, 4.4.3, 4.5.8}
+By 2100, 1/3rd of the 56 large-scale glacierized catchments are projected to experience a mean annual run-off decline by over 10%, with the most significant reductions in Central Asia and Andes (medium confidence).
+Expected impacts may be felt by roughly 1.5 billion people who are projected to critically depend on run-off from the mountains by the mid-21st century (RCP6.0 scenario). {4.4.2, 4.4.3, 4.5.8}

-By 2050, environmentally critical streamflow is projected to be affected in 42-79% of the world's watersheds, causing negative impacts on freshwater ecosystems (medium confidence).
+By 2050, environmentally critical streamflow is projected to be affected in 42% to 79% of the world's watersheds, causing negative impacts on freshwater ecosystems (medium confidence).
 Modified streamflow is also projected to affect inflows to urban storage reservoirs and increase the vulnerability of urban water services to hydro-meteorological extremes, particularly in less developed countries (high confidence). {4.4.6, 4.5.4, 4.4.5}

-Future water-related impacts of climate change on various sectors of the economy are projected to lower global gross domestic product (GDP) (ranging from 0.49% of GDP by mid-century (SSP3) to less than 0.1% (RCP8.5, SSP5), with higher projected losses expected in low-and middle-income countries (medium confidence). {4.7.5}
+Future water-related impacts of climate change on various sectors of the economy are projected to lower global Gross Domestic Product (GDP) (ranging from 0.49% of GDP by mid-century (SSP3) to less than 0.1% (RCP8.5, SSP5), with higher projected losses expected in low-and middle-income countries (medium confidence). {4.7.5}